maxwolf621/AZ/az-104/Test/pictures.md

 "Add a node pool to the managed Kubernetes cluster."

-We want to update the properties of the node pool, so we need to use: az aks nodepool update
+We want to update the properties of the node pool, so we need to use:
-"Update a node pool properties."
+`az aks nodepool update` to Update a node pool properties.

 We want to set it up to use more nodes during an update, so this one is right:
---max-surge
+`--max-surge` to extra nodes used to speed upgrade.
-"Extra nodes used to speed upgrade.
-When specified, it represents the number or percent used, eg. 5 or 33%."
+- **When specified, it represents the number or percent used, eg. 5 or 33%**.

 ## New-AzResourceGroup & New-AzResourceGroupDeployment